mattrussi/gitlab-com-runbooks/docs/teleport/Connect_to_Database_Console_via_Teleport.md

 ```

 Once approved, the server will replace your loally stored certificate with an updated one, and your newly valid roles will appear in the `tsh status` output.

+## Troubleshooting

+### Debug

+If you have issues connecting, try using the `--debug` flag to display more verbose information

+### `psql: error: sslmode value "verify-full" invalid when SSL support is not compiled in`

+`tsh db` is a wrapper over `psql` and this likely means that your installed psql version was not configured with OpenSSL options.
+You can consider taking steps like [this blog post](https://dev.to/jbranchaud/reinstall-postgresql-with-openssl-using-asdf-cmj) if psql was installed via asdf.
+Ideally, use the brew installed psql version.